leoki6/Digital-Communications/L3_FSK_RECEIVER_TRANSMITTER/README.md

 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L3_FSK_RECEIVER_TRANSMITTER/Figures/Sys_Diag.png)

 ## System Analysis
-The majority of system blocks used in this experiment have been previously described in detail, thus only critical sub-processes and new modules.
+The majority of system blocks used in this experiment have been previously described in detail, thus only critical sub-processes and new modules will be described.
 Please refer to the following repository for in-depth explanations of reused system blocks:

 https://github.com/leoki6/Digital-Communications